Title

 Republic Act No. 7055 strengthens civilian supremacy over the military in the Philippines by returning jurisdiction over certain offenses involving members of the Armed Forces and the Philippine National Police to the civil courts, unless the offense is determined to be service-connected and is tried by court-martial.

-Crimes or offenses penalized under the Revised Penal Code, other special penal laws, or local government ordinances committed by military personnel should be tried by the proper civil court, regardless of whether civilians are co-accused, victims or offended parties, unless the offense is determined to be service-connected.
+Crimes or offenses penalized under the Revised Penal Code, other special penal laws, or local government ordinances, regardless of whether civilians are co-accused, victims, or offended parties.

-The President may, in the interest of justice and at any time before arraignment, order or direct that crimes or offenses committed by military personnel be tried by the proper civil courts.
+The President may, in the interest of justice, order or direct at any time before arraignment that any such crimes or offenses be tried by the proper civil courts.

-All cases filed or pending for filing with court-martial, except those where the accused has already been arraigned, shall be transferred to the proper civil courts within thirty (30) days following the act’s effectivity.
+Except those where the accused had already been arraigned, all cases filed or pending for filing with court-martial or similar bodies must be transferred to the proper civil courts within thirty (30) days following the effectivity of the Act.

-RA 7055 took effect fifteen (15) days following its publication in the Official Gazette or in at least two (2) newspapers of general circulation.
+It takes effect fifteen (15) days following publication in the Official Gazette or in at least two (2) newspapers of general circulation.

 Analyze Cases Smarter, Faster